kai-niemi/chaos/README.md

     UPDATE account set balance=? where id = 2; -- T2
     COMMIT; --T2

-The contention level can be adjusted by increasing the number of account tuples or by reducing the selection of account IDs involved in the interleaving.
-This enables creating a high number of accounts spanning many ranges while still causing contention.
+The level of contention can be adjusted by increasing the number of account tuples, number of concurrent executors or by reducing the selection of account IDs involved in the interleaving.
+This allows for creating a high number of accounts spanning many ranges while still being able to cause contention.

 ## CockroachDB Setup